seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Poor soul! his eyes are red as fire with weeping.

 **Third Citizen**
-There’s not a nobler man in Rome than Antony.
+There's not a nobler man in Rome than Antony.

 **Fourth Citizen**
 Now mark him, he begins again to speak.